 Top Tips for Visiting Badlands with kids

-Top Things to do in Badlands with kids
+Best Things to do in Badlands with Kids

 Find the Prairie Dogs at Roberts Town

-Tip: Be sure to keep your children well back from the Prarie Dogs as they do bite!
+However be sure to keep your children well back from the Prairie Dogs as they do bite.

 Spot the Bison

-Now Yellowstone is most well known for its bison but we actually had better bison experiences in Badlands.
-We even got to see a herd stampede which was astounding!
+Now Yellowstone is most well known park for its bison but we actually had better bison experiences in Badlands.
+We even got to see a herd stampede which was astounding.

 Drive the Scenic Loop Road

-There is a great scenic drive through Badlands.
-There are plenty of look outs on the drive and opportunities to get onto some easy trail heads!
-In total the loop road is only 40 miles long and is just off the I-90 which makes it a very accessible national park!
+In total the loop road is only 40 miles long and is just off the I-90 which makes it a very accessible national park.